picoruby/picoruby/README.md

 PicoRuby is an alternative mruby implementation which is:

 - Small foot print
-  - ROM: 256KB
+  - ROM: 256 KB
-  - RAM: 128KB or less (depending on app code)
+  - RAM: 128 KB or less (depending on app code)
+  - (Figures in 32 bit architecture)
 - Portable
   - Depends on only standard C library such as glibc, Newlib or Newlib-nano
 - Reference microcontroller boards